WhereIsMyTransport/TransportApiSdk.iOS/README.md

 {
 (result: TransportApiResult<[Agency]>) in

-// Do fancy things with the results. print(result.Data)
+    // Do fancy things with the results. print(result.Data.rawJson)
 }
+'''

 ## Installation